Sailors struggle to remember year after Navy warship fire

 Later, he repeated, “I can’t remember a lot.”

+The prosecution said one sailor told investigators he saw Mays go down to the ship's lower vehicle storage area before the fire broke out there, while another sailor who escorted Mays to the brig said she overheard Mays say he did it.
+The defense said he was being sarcasstic after denying any wrongdoing during over 10 hours of questioning by investigators.

+The defense said investigators, meanwhile, dismissed details that pointed to another sailor, who was later fired from the Navy.

-Several former crewmembers testified Monday that the lower vehicle storage area where the fire started was filled with bottles, tools, generators, tractors and other equipment while the ship was undergoing a two-year, $250 million upgrade pier-side in San Diego.
+Several former crewmembers testified Monday that the lower vehicle storage area was filled with bottles, tools, generators, tractors and other equipment while the ship was undergoing a two-year, $250 million upgrade pier-side in San Diego.

 Navy leaders disciplined more than 20 senior officers and sailors in connection with what it described as widespread leadership failures that contributed to the disaster.
 The Navy spread blame across a wide range of ranks and responsibilities and directly faulted the ship's three top officers.